 The Korean courts have so far recognized the reciprocity with, among others, California(USA), New York(USA), Texas(USA), Washington(USA), China, Japan, and Canada.
 Then how about Australia?

 Back in 1987, the Supreme Court of South Korea rejected the recognition of a judgment from the court of New South Wales, Australia on the ground that there was no reciprocity between the two jurisdictions.
-At that time, Korean court found that the New South Wales law required the Australian court to review the merit of the foreign judgment in order to recognize it.
-This was a serious conflict and deviation from the Korean legal stance that the courts should not consider whether the foreign judgment is substantially correct when granting the recognition of a foreign judgment.
-With this great discrepancy, the Korean court came to rule that the requirement for the recognition of foreign judgment under New South Wales law was much difficult to be met than the Korean law, and, therefore, the reciprocity was not established.
+At that time, the Korean court found that the New South Wales law required the Australian court to review the merits of the foreign judgment in order to recognize it.
+This was a serious conflict and deviation from the Korean legal stance.
+According to the Korean rules, the courts should not consider whether the foreign judgment is substantially correct when granting the recognition of a foreign judgment.
+With this great discrepancy, the Korean court came to rule that the requirement for the recognition of judgment under New South Wales law was much difficult to be met than the Korean law, and, therefore, the reciprocity was not established.

-If you have any question about enforcement of foreign judgment in Korea, please send your inquiry to Mr. Wonil Chung by clicking here.
+If you have any questions about the enforcement of a foreign judgment in Korea, please send your inquiry to Mr. Wonil Chung by clicking here.

 © 2013 Wonil Chung.
 All rights reserved.